-- Using its best endeavours to carry on and conduct its business in a proper and efficient manner and to conduct all transactions with, or on behalf of First REIT, at arm's length and on normal commercial terms; - Preparing property plans on a regular basis for review by the directors of the Manager ("Directors"), which may contain proposals and forecast on net income, capital expenditure, sales and valuations, explanation of major variances to previous forecasts, written commentary on key issues and any other relevant assumptions.
-The purpose of these plans is to explain the performance of First REIT's assets; - Ensuring compliance with the applicable provisions of the SFA and all other relevant legislations, the Listing Manual, the CIS Code (including Property Fund Guidelines), the Trust Deed, Singapore Financial Reporting Standards, any tax ruling and all relevant contracts; and - Attending to regular communications with Unitholders.
+- (i) Using its best endeavours to carry on and conduct its business in a proper and efficient manner and to conduct all transactions with, or on behalf of First REIT, at arm's length and on normal commercial terms; - Preparing property plans on a regular basis which may contain proposals and forecast on net income, capital expenditure, sales and valuations, explanation of major variances to previous forecasts, written commentary on key issues and any other relevant assumptions.
+The purpose of these plans is to explain the performance of First REIT's properties; - (iii) Ensuring compliance with the applicable provisions of the Securities and Futures Act ("SFA") and all other relevant legislations, the Listing Manual, the CIS Code (including Property Funds Guidelines), the Trust Deed, Singapore Financial Reporting Standard, any tax ruling and all relevant contracts; and - (iv) Attending to regular communications with Unitholders.

 First REIT, constituted as a trust, is externally managed by the Manager and accordingly, it has no personnel of its own.
-The Manager appoints experience and well-qualified management personnel to handle the day-to-day operations of the Manager.
-The Manager, and not First REIT remunerate all directors and employees of the Manager.
+The Manager appoints experienced and well-qualified management personnel to handle the day-to-day operations of the Manager.
+The Manager, and not First REIT remunerates all directors and employees of the Manager.